LAW 7177 - Introduction to Australian Law

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesReading / Texts

-The required readings for this course will be made available via MyUni.
+The required readings for this course are contained within the Course Reader.
+The Reader will be made available in hard copy from The Law School Front Office and online via MyUni.

-Patrick Parkinson, Tradition and Change in Australian Law (Lawbook Co, 5th ed, 2012)
+Patrick Parkinson, Tradition and Change in Australian Law (Lawbook Co., 5th ed, 2013).

-Online LearningIn addition to the use of MyUni as outlined in ‘Learning and Teaching Modes’ below, MyUni will be used to post announcements, post additional lecture materials (including slides) and announce assignment tasks.
+Online LearningIn addition to the use of MyUni as outlined in ‘Learning and Teaching Modes’ below (4.1), MyUni will be used to post announcements, post additional lecture materials (including slides, and where available, audio recordings of lectures) and announce assignment tasks.
 It will also contain electronic copies of the Course Profile, Lecture and Seminar Guides, and Course Reader.
 Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.